neeerajtk/movie-list/README.md

 # Movie-App
-A basic express movie search app that uses OMDb(Open Movie Database) API and finds out the movies according to the search.
+A basic express based movie search app that uses OMDb(Open Movie Database) API and loists out the movies according to the search term.